buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ### Backup

-The easiest way to backup your ioBroker configuration is to use the builtin `iobroker backup` command or the iobroker.backitup adapter like described at the [Official ioBroker Docs](https://www.iobroker.net/#en/documentation).
+The easiest way to backup your ioBroker config is to use the builtin ["iobroker backup" command](https://www.iobroker.net/docu/index-98.htm?page_id=3971&lang=de#iobroker_backup) or the [iobroker.backitup adapter](https://github.com/simatec/ioBroker.backitup/blob/master/docs/de/backitup.md).

-You are also able to backup (e.g. tar or copy) the whole directory you mounted into your ioBroker container on the Docker host.
+Another option is to simply tar or copy the whole directory you mounted into your ioBroker container on the Docker host.
+Make sure ioBroker container is stopped when backing up the directory.

+#### Enable database backups in iobroker.backitup

+Per default there are some limitations in backing up external databases (InfluxDB, PostgresSQL, MySQL) with iobroker.backitup adapter when running inside a Docker container.
+Take a look at [this small guide](docs_backitup.md) on how to enable them.

 ### Restore

 Restoring your Data can be done by using the ioBroker builtin options like `iobroker restore` command or the iobroker.backitup adapter like described at the [Official ioBroker Docs](https://www.iobroker.net/#en/documentation).

-::: tip TIP
+::: tip Pro Tip
-When setting up a new container it is also possible to restore a backup by putting a single backup file into the empty folder which is mounted to /opt/iobroker in your ioBroker container.
+When setting up a new container simply place your backup file into the empty folder which you will mount to /opt/iobroker.
 Please make sure the name of your backup file ends like this: `*_backupiobroker.tar.gz`.<br>
-The startup script of the container then will detect this backup file and restore it during the first start of the container.
-Please see container logs to follow the restore process and get more details!
+The containers startup script will recognize the file and prepare it for restore.
+When your container ist sucessfully started you will be able to restore you ioBroker by using the web ui of backitup or the commandline of your Docker container.
 :::